 Working with a health insurance broker

-Shopping through a health insurance exchange
+Shopping through a health insurance marketplace

-The most common documents you’ll need to sign up for health insurance
+Common documents you’ll need to sign up for health insurance

 When applying for health insurance, depending on the plan and where you live, you may need documentation to verify certain things like your citizenship (proof of lawful residency status may be required).